 Week Six: Charting Your Future

-This course is for all writers seeking grant funding to support their work.
+This course is for all creative artists, educators and activists seeking grant funding to support their work.
 If you tried to win a grant and failed, never tried at all, or find yourself procrastinating on your next grant application, this class is for you.
 If you know what grant you want to target, this class will provide you with the support and guidance you need to polish and complete your application.
 If you have no clue where to start, this class will help you find resources, understand the process, and will provide feedback and support to help you complete your application.

-"Diane Silver is the most talented development writer I've known in more than 20 years of work," says Geni Holmes Greiner, executive director of university events for Wake Forest University, and formerly with The Smithsonian in Washington, DC.
+"Diane Silver is the most talented development writer I've known in more than 20 years of work," says Geni Holmes Greiner, executive director of university events for Wake Forest University.

 Diane's most recent creative work is a four-volume series of poetry called Your Daily Shot of Hope.
-(Meditations for an Age of Despair, published in January 2017; Meditations for Awakening, coming July 2017; Meditations for Transformation, September 2017; Meditations for Joy, November 2017.)
+The first two volumes, Meditations for an Age of Despair and Meditations on Awakening, were published in 2017.
+Forthcoming are Meditations on Transformation and Meditations on Joy.

 "The Transformative Language Arts Network" is a 501(c)3 non-profit organization.
 P.O.
 Box 779 Eureka Springs, AR 72632 USA